vigneshsweekaran/vigneshsweekaran.github.io/content/helm/tutorials/interview-questions.md

   Error: create: failed to create: namespaces "database" not found
   ```

-* what functions have you used in helm charts; can you list few?
+* What functions have you used in helm charts?
+Can you list down some functions ?

   default, lookup, eq, ne, lt, gt, and, or